3 min read

 Considerations for Implementation

-If you're thinking about using the GovPilot platform and GovInspect mobile app for inspection workflows, successful deployment requires staff training.
+If you're thinking about using the GovPilot platform and GovInspect mobile app for inspection workflows, plan for a successful deployment with staff training.

-It's worth noting that the GovInspect mobile app has been described as "universally loved, even among those inspectors who don't consider themselves computer savvy."
-That's because inspectors are highly motivated to reduce the time it takes for them to do paperwork, the platform is intuitive to use, and the GovInspect app makes it easy for inspectors to reference and cite code for their reports.
+The GovInspect mobile app has been well-received by everyday users.
+One reviewer described it this way: "Very easy to get used to.
+For those of you out there that have trouble with getting used to new technology.
+This is for you."
+Inspectors have been highly motivated to reduce the time it takes for them to do paperwork, and the GovInspect app also makes it easy for them inspectors to reference and cite code for their reports.

 Teams might also want to consider scalability benefits.
 With GovPilot, any and all staff members with a login can access the platform.
 There are no "seat" limitations or hidden fees for additional users.